samid77/hackernews-graphQL-experiment/README.md

-# hackernews-graphQL-experiment
+# Social Media GraphQL React
-An experiment of graphQL using apollo and react
+An experiment of graphQL with react